 Living Ismaili Traditions

 The Living Ismaili Traditions series aims to inform and inspire an Ismaili readership with a balanced and inclusive understanding of topics pertinent to the Jamat.
-Written for members of the Ismaili community, this unique series explores the shared and diverse histories, identities, beliefs and practices of the Jamat worldwide.
+Written with members of the Ismaili community in mind, this unique series explores the shared and diverse histories, identities, beliefs and practices of the Jamat worldwide.